About Love (song)

 "About Love" is a song by Welsh singer and songwriter Marina from the soundtrack to the American film To All the Boys: P.S.
 I Still Love You (2020).
 The song was written by Marina and the members of Captain Cuts, which consists of Ben Berger, Ryan McMahon, and Ryan Rabin; the trio also handled the song's production.
 It was released for digital download and streaming as the soundtrack's lead single on 7 February 2020 by Capitol Records.
 The song was teased two weeks prior to its release, which coincided with the announcement of a United States concert tour that was ultimately cancelled due to the COVID-19 pandemic.
 A pop song with a danceable beat, it is about the uncertainties in a relationship and the unpredictability of love.
 In the film, the song appears during a scene where the protagonist confesses about love to her boyfriend.

 "About Love" received generally favourable reviews from music critics; it was called catchy and labelled by some as a highlight of the To All the Boys: P.S.
 I Still Love You soundtrack.
 The song appeared on the extension chart to the Ultratop Top 50, in Belgium's Wallonia region, where it peaked at number 38.
 It was also nominated for Best Soundtrack Song at the 46th annual People's Choice Awards in 2020.
-An animated promotional lyric video for the song was released via Capital Records' YouTube channel on 11 February 2020.
+An animated promotional lyric video for the song was released via Capitol Records' YouTube channel on 11 February 2020.